irinascurtu/siit-net/oop.md

  but on each deposit gives you 0.01% extra to the deposited sum, and on withdrawals takes 0.02% from the withdrawed amount.

+- Now you want to have a secret account from where you are buying wine or purses.
+When you make deposits , the deposit is made in an normal account.
+You can't make withdrawals in october.
+- Now you need to introduce a new account called GameAccount, that you will use online.
+This account can't make withdrawals, only deposits

+-Since you have so many types of accounts, with different purposes, you need to find a way to extract the common behavior

 ## Pig Latin
 Implement a program that translates from English to Pig Latin.